quanglenhutthanh/quanglenhutthanh.github.io/docs/AI/Natural Language Processing (NLP)/About.md

  - Train, test, publish, and review a model.

-# Prebuilt capabilities of the Azure AI Language service
+# Capabilities of the Azure AI Language service

 Azure AI Language service features fall into two categories: Pre-configured features, and Learned features.
 Learned features require building and training a model to correctly predict appropriate labels, which is covered in upcoming units of this module.